Philipp Haller and Stephen Tu

 def exceptionHandler: PartialFunction[Exception, Unit]

-method, the partial function is applied to that exception, allowing the actor to run clean-up code before it terminates.
-Note that the visibility of exceptionHandler
+exceptionHandler returns a partial function which is used to handle exceptions that are not otherwise handled: whenever an exception propagates out of the body of a Reactor's act method, the partial function is applied to that exception, allowing the actor to run clean-up code before it terminates.
+Note that the visibility of exceptionHandler is protected.

 loop {